-Orioles, Maryland in talks about Blue Jays in Baltimore
+Baltimore talks about hosting Blue Jays; how about Hartford?

 Maryland Gov. Larry Hogan acknowledged in an interview with The Associated Press there have been talks about the state hosting the Blue Jays.

 “We’ve had some discussions with the Orioles.
 I don’t know the final details of that.
 Obviously, we’re watching our numbers very carefully everyday.
 We’re concerned about the spikes in other states.
-I know major league baseball is also taking a look at it day to day,” Hogan told The AP.
+I know major league baseball is also taking a look at it day to day,” Hogan told the AP.

 “We’re not ready to put fans in the stands, but if you have, you know, a couple of guys standing in the field with masks on pretty far distanced from each other, and they can figure out a way to do it safely, maybe it can happen.”